grafana/mimir/docs/sources/mimir/visualize/native-histograms/_index.md

 *
 histogram_count(sum(rate(request_duration_seconds[5m])))

-# Previous classic histograms:
+# Classic histograms:
 sum(rate(request_duration_seconds_bucket{le="2.5"}[5m]))
 ```

 There is a native histogram function that estimates the fraction of the total number of observations that fall within a certain interval, such as `[0, 2]`.
 For more information, refer to [histogram fraction](https://prometheus.io/docs/prometheus/latest/querying/functions/#histogram_fraction).

-The previous classic histograms have no such function.
+Classic histograms have no such function.
 Therefore, if the lower and upper bounds of the interval do not line up with the bucket boundaries of a classic histogram,
 you have to estimate the fraction manually.

 {{% admonition type="note" %}}